-Strategic Planning for Schools: 5 Tips for Superintendents
+Strategic Planning for K-12: 5 Tips for Superintendents

-Effective strategic planning is critical for achieving your district's goals.
+Effective strategic planning for K-12 is critical for achieving your district's goals.
 But how do you create strategic plans that work?
-Engage and align your community members—teachers, staff, students, and parents—throughout the process.
+Engage and align your educational partners—teachers, staff, students, and parents—throughout the process.
 And evolve your plan as needed.

 ThoughtExchange can help you with your district’s strategic planning goals from concept to completion—and all steps in between.
 Here’s how.

 In this Article

 - Gather community feedback